turingschool/curriculum/source/topics/spree/debugging_spree.markdown

 #### Debugger Gotcha

-One important gotcha about using the debugger is that the `debugger` command is that the debugger will stop on the line immediately following the `debugger` command.
+One important gotcha about using the debugger is that that execution will pause on the line immediately *following* the `debugger` instruction.

-So it is important to not use `debugger` as the last line in a method.
-As you will often start a debugging session in a location you did not intend to debug.
+So it is important to not use `debugger` as the **last line in a method**.
+If you do, the debugging session will start wherever that method returns to.

 * Add debugger to the last line of the index action: